worlickwerx/sbig-util/README.md

 * 32-bit x86
 * 64-bit x86

-As I understand it all builds were on Debian 7 derived distros (Raspbian for arm v6, Ubuntu 14.04 for the rest).
-My testing thus far is on a BeagleBone black (ARM) running Debian 7.0 (Wheezy), with an SBIG ST-8XME USB camera and CFW-10 filter wheel.
+As I understand it, the SDK builds were on Debian 7 derived distros (Raspbian for arm v6, Ubuntu 14.04 for the rest).
+My testing thus far is on a BeagleBone black (ARM) running Debian 7.0 (Wheezy) and a VMWare virtual machine (64-bit x86) running Ubuntu 14.04.
+My SBIG hardware an ST-8XME USB camera and CFW-10 filter wheel.

 ### Prerequisites